 Info for families

-See the schedule page to find out when and where our Family Forest School sessions take place.
+See the schedule below to find out when and where our Family Forest School sessions take place and how to book.

 What to expect

 Each session is quite a relaxed affair as we appreciate that life with small children often gets in the way of hard and fast schedules.